Showing posts with label Grenfell College. Show all posts

 It's called a strawman.
 [Right: The ultimate strawman, Guy Fawkes, is set alight in one of the annual celebrations of the defeat of The Gunpowder Plot.
 Photo: Daily Mail.]

-Effectively, a strawman is a caricature of a position taken by ones opponent in a debate or discussion.
+A strawman is a caricature of a position taken by one's opponent in a debate or discussion.
 In order to defeat the argument, one builds a strawman - a convenient caricature - and then sets it alight by explaining how foolish or ridiculous or misguided the opposing argument is.

 Except you aren't really dealing with the argument at all.
 You are dealing with a fiction, a fantasy, a fabrication.
 It's an illusion.